manishkatyan/bbb-optimize/README.md

 systemctl daemon-reload
 ```

-## Experimental

-We are still testing optimizations mentioned below.
-Please ensure these work correctly before deployiong in your production environment.

-### Change processing interval for recordings
+## Change processing interval for recordings

 Normally, the BigBlueButton server begins processing the data recorded in a session soon after the session finishes.
 However, you can change the timing for processing by stopping recordings process before beginning of classes and restarting it after ending of classes.